ashadria1/note-taker/README.md

 # Note Taker

 I have created an application that can be used to write, save, and delete notes.
-This application will use an express backend, and save and retrieve note data from a JSON file.
+This application will use an Express backend, and save and retrieve note data from a JSON file.

 ## User Story